 FUA FUA_NV Description 0 0 The device server shall write the logical blocks to volatile cache, non-volatile cache, and/or the medium.
-If a cache is present and in write-back mode, it should not write the logical blocks to the medium.
-0 1 The device server shall write the logical blocks to non-volatile cache and/or the medium.
-If a non-volatile cache is present and in write-back mode, it should not write the logical blocks to the medium.
+0 1 If the FUA_NV bit is set to one in the Extended INQUIRY Data VPD page (see SPC-3), the device server shall write the logical blocks to non-volatile cache and/or the medium.
+If the FUA_NV bit is set to zero in the Extended INQUIRY Data VPD page (see SPC-3), the device server shall write the logical blocks to volatile cache, non-volatile cache, and/or the medium.
 1 0 or 1 The device server shall write the logical blocks to the medium, and shall not return GOOD status until the logical blocks have actually been written on the medium.